- As of November 18th, Los Angeles County has had 342,000 confirmed cases with 7,275 deaths

-AND, have you traveled to geographic areas with sustained transmission of COVID-19 within 14 days of symptom onset?
+- AND, have you traveled to geographic areas with the sustained transmission of COVID-19 within 14 days of symptom onset?

-OR, have you had close contact with a person confirmed with COVID-19 infection?
+- OR, have you had close contact with a person confirmed with a COVID-19 infection?

 If you have been in the same room as someone who has had COVID-19, you should disinfect the room.
 This link from the LA County Department of Public Health describes the proper way to deep clean a room that may have been infected: http://publichealth.lacounty.gov/media/Coronavirus/CleaningMatrix.pdf